Siwa Oasis Egypt: The ultimate travel guide

 This intriguing history combined with its natural beauty makes Siwa such a great place.
 You can explore ancient tombs with beautiful paintings of Egyptian gods in the morning, float in a salt mining pool in the afternoon and then enjoy a fresh juice while watching the sunset over lake Siwa.

-Things to do in Siwa Oasis
+The best things to do in Siwa Oasis

 The remnants of the 13th century Shali fortress stands in the center of Siwa.
 Its a large complex of homes where hundreds of people used to live.
 On the outskirts some people still do.